 The same mechanism is seen with a number of viruses, including measles viruses, borna virus and the herpes virus (De la Torre JC., 2002; Lellouch-Tubiana A, 2000; Ovanesov MV, 2006; Rubin SA, 1999; Volmer R, 2000).
 When brain glial cells or neurons are chronically infected with these viruses (called a persistent viral infection) the smouldering immune/excitotoxic reaction slowly destroys the brain cell connections because the immune system is attempting to destroy the infectious microorganism.

-Since it can never kill the organism, the destruction (and intense microglial activation) continues for decades, as we see in the autistic brain (Vargas DL, 2005).
+It can never however kill the organism so the destruction (and intense microglial activation) continues for decades, as we see in the autistic brain (Vargas DL, 2005).
 In 2017, Gatti and Montanari were able to demonstrate nano-contamination in vaccine samples.
 The results of this new investigation show the presence of micro- and nano-sized particulate matter composed of inorganic elements in vaccine samples.
 This is not declared among the components and their undue presence is, for the time being, inexplicable.
 In detail, they verified the presence of saline and aluminium salts, but further presence of micro-, submicro- and nano-sized, inorganic foreign bodies (ranging from 100 nm to about ten microns) was identified in all cases.
 Given the contaminations they observed in all samples of human-use vaccines, adverse effects after the injection of those vaccines are possible and credible, and also have the character of randomness since they depend on where the contaminants are carried by the blood circulation.

 Vaccine damage via adjuvants.